 Once upon a time I found myself writing in the London offices of New Scientist.
 I was in the web section for a while.
-The web editor got sick of moving the speech marks in the copy I gave him each day.
-It went something like this:
+The web editor got sick of moving the speech marks in the copy I gave him each day, and eventually a conversation ensued.

 “Andrea, the speech marks go outside the punctuation at the end of the speech.”

 “Oh!
 Is that how you do it here?”
 I replied.